jknohr/smarter/docs/silabs/wifi/RUN_DEMO_SiWx917_SoC.md

 ## Demo Execution - Commissioning a SiWx917 SoC Device using chip-tool for Linux

-> **Note**:
->    1. Commissioning over BLE is not yet supported on the SiWx917 SoC device.
-The following instructions cover commissioning over IP (on-network pairing).
->    2. Commissioning can be done using chip-tool running either on Linux or Raspberry Pi.
+> **Note**: Commissioning can be done using chip-tool running either on Linux or Raspberry Pi.

-1. Wait for the SiWx917 SoC device to connect to the Wi-Fi AP with the credentials provided (`ssid` and `psk`) while building the application image.

-2. Wait for the SiWx917 SoC device to acquire an IPv6 address (or IPv4 address if IPv4 usage was enabled while building).
+1. Get the SSID and PSK of the Wi-Fi network (WPA2 - Security) you are connected to.

-3. Run the following:
+2. Run the following:

     ```shell
     $ cd $MATTER_WORKDIR/matter